jay-ramani/Video-Tagger/README.md

 Also, ensure that files to tag are not read-only.
 While clearing the attribute can be implemented in the script itself, I will not go about it.
 Hence, the onus is on the user (you!) to ensure files are write-able (read-only attributes are not set).
 I will ignore any bug reports relating to the user not setting proper permissions.

-If you'd like a tooltip notification, install [win10toast](https://pypi.org/project/win10toast/) with 'pip install win10toast'.
+If you'd like a tooltip notification on Windows 10, install [win10toast](https://pypi.org/project/win10toast/) with `pip install win10toast`.
+Tooltips on Linux are supported natively in the script (thanks to `notify-send`).

 ## How the Currently Set Title is Parsed
 My collection of movie files are named in the format below: